bathwaterbasin/democracy-debug/layers/03-representation.md

-# Layer 3: Aggregation - The Preference Collapse
+# Layer 3: Aggregation - The Trust Problem

 ## The Core Question
 Why do we force complex human preferences into binary yes/no choices when we have technology that could capture nuanced positions?